lit/lit.dev/packages/lit-dev-content/site/docs/components/defining.md

 The `LitElement` base class is a subclass of `HTMLElement`, so a Lit component inherits all of the standard `HTMLElement` properties and methods.

-Specificially, `LitElement` inherits from `ReactiveElement`, which implements reactive properties, and in turn inherits from `HTMLElement`.
+Specifically, `LitElement` inherits from `ReactiveElement`, which implements reactive properties, and in turn inherits from `HTMLElement`.

 <img alt="Inheritance diagram showing LitElement inheriting from ReactiveElement, which in turn inherits from HTMLElement.
 LitElement is responsible for templating; ReactiveElement is responsible for managing reactive properties and attributes; HTMLElement is the standard DOM interface shared by all native HTML elements and custom elements." class="centered-image" src="/images/docs/components/lit-element-inheritance.png">